 Over the years hundreds of actors performed on the old theatre district’s stages.
 Some were seasoned pros already known for their stage and film work.
-Others were unknown at the time but went onto have successful movie careers.
+Others were unknown at the time who went onto have successful movie careers.
 The majority who found fame later, however, became household names by starring on television in the 1960s.

 What follows is an overview of the theatres from the old district, including noteworthy plays produced there along with the names of actors, directors and producers who became familiar names in television and film and the stage.